 Learn how to make a Round Friendship Bracelet using a DIY cardboard loom with this step-by-step tutorial!
-It's an easy craft for kids and the braided round bracelet makes for a perfect friendship gift.
+This braided round bracelet is an easy craft for kids and makes for a perfect friendship gift.

 This round friendship bracelet is the bomb!

 I had something special happen lately.
 My five year old friend, Claire, sent me some yarn to use in my house for a decoration.
-Wasn't that sweet and thoughtful?
+So sweet and thoughtful!

-You can use the same string as for any other friendship bracelet.
+You can use the same string as for any other woven bracelet, like this Chevron Macrame Friendship Bracelet.
 But with this loom you'll turn them into a wonderful round braid instead of a flat one.

 You could use yarn like I did, embroidery thread, or a thicker crochet thread.

-The round friendship bracelet uses seven strings to do the weaving.
-Because of Claire I have seven different colors of yarn to use.
+The round braided bracelet uses seven strings to do the weaving.
+Because of Claire I have seven different colors of yarn to use!

 Use the top of a drinking cup to draw a circle on a piece of cardboard to make your circle cardboard loom for this craft.

-So use a pencil or pen to draw the circle around the top of your drinking cup onto the cardboard.
-Then cut out the circle with your scissors.
+Use a pencil or pen to draw the circle around the top of your drinking cup onto the cardboard.
+Then cut out the circle with scissors.

 Draw a second vertical line that goes through the center point and intersects the first one.
 It is perpendicular to your first line.

-Now your cardboard circle is divided into eight sections.
+Now you've divided your cardboard circle into eight sections.

 The next step is to cut slits from the outside edge inward for about ¾ of an inch.
 Do this on each of your eight lines.